Merrimack River water or watershed scenery in New Hampshire

 If the Merrimack is too high, warm, windy, or access-complicated, compare Mascoma, Saco, or Androscoggin depending on whether trout or warmwater fishing is the goal.

-Check New Hampshire freshwater regulations, seasons, species limits, and any local reach rules before fishing the Merrimack.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check New Hampshire freshwater rules, seasons, species limits, and any local reach rules before fishing the Merrimack.

 Franklin Junction gauge reach